randyrossi/vicii-kawari/README.md

 This project contains:

-1) an open source VIC-II FPGA core written in Verilog
+1. an open source VIC-II FPGA core written in Verilog
-2) schematics and PCB design for a Xilinx Spartan6 replacement board
+2. schematics and PCB design for a replacement board based on the Xilinx Spartan6 FPGA

 The PCB interfaces with a real C64 address and data bus through the VIC-II socket on the C64 motherboard.
 The board can replace all the functions of a real VIC-II chip including DRAM refresh, light pen interrupts (real CRT only), PHI2 clock source for the CPU and, of course, video output.

+## Forking VICII-Kawari?

+If you intend to fork VICII-Kawari to add your own features, please read [FORKING.md](FORKING.md)

 ## What kind of video output options are there?
 There are three video output options: